okviz/okviz.github.io/_mydocs/calendar-pro/options/waxis/font-style.md

 ---
 **Default value:** Normal

-This option defines the font style of the week's axis labels.
+This option defines the font style of the week axis labels.

+<todo>Screenshot</todo>